lickmydesign/googlemap-demo/README.md

 - minify js/css in build
 - Display the name next to the existing markers on hover/click.
 - move the locations data call for the existing pois to the api (return as json, via async)
-- move the Google API key to the .env
 - general styling and layout improvements (mobile testing)